BeccaSR/WWC_PythonCodeChallenge/README.md

 - Day 18: Create a program to find the largest among three numbers.
 - Day 19: Write a function to calculate the factorial of a number.
 - Day 20: Write a function that takes a list of numbers and returns a new list containing only the even numbers.
+- Day 21: Create a program to remove a specific element from a set.